August 1, 2011

 Review: Funny, Smart, Good – 'Crazy, Stupid, Love'

 Gosling shines in his first comedic role of memory.
-He plays a womanizing cad too a tee, but never becomes a stereotype.
+He plays a womanizing cad to a tee, but never becomes a stereotype.
 It doesn't hurt that Gosling is very attractive and has a magnetic personality on screen, but he brings depth, understanding, and nuance to his character.
 He is a treat to watch on screen.
-Despite all this womanizing he never feels like an empty, vapid personality.
+Despite all this womanizing, he never feels like an empty, vapid personality.

 Ultimately, Crazy, Stupid, Love largely succeeds with small moments and details about the complications of marriage, falling in and out of love, and navigating difficult human relationships.
 The film stands on its fine acting and execution of direction from its sharp script.
-Most scenes are worth watching alone for the well crafted character interactions and deft comedic action.
+Most scenes are worth watching alone for the well-crafted character interactions and deft comedic action.

 0 reactions: